olivierfriard/boris_docs/index.rst

 Docking
 --------------------------------------------------------------------------------------------------------------------------------------------

-All elements, including the media player can be undocked from the main window and positioned where you prefer (e.g. they can be on the same desktop over one or two screens).
+All elements, including all the media players can be undocked from the main window and positioned where you prefer (e.g. they can be on the same desktop over one or two screens).